MarwaOB/HisDevcamp/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - **DEVCAMP 3.0** - For providing the platform and inspiration
-- **Algerian Wholesale Community** - For problem insights and feedback
 - **Open Source Contributors** - For the amazing tools and libraries

 ---